 In Hummock Pond, the appeal often comes from lifestyle.
 Buyers may appreciate access to Cisco, Bartlett’s Farm, bike paths, Miacomet, and a slightly more casual west-of-town rhythm.
 A $5M buyer here may be balancing space, setting, and convenience, especially if the home will be used by extended family or guests.

 In Tom Nevers, buyers often look for privacy, quiet, and a more removed Nantucket experience.
 Depending on the property, $5M may offer a stronger sense of retreat.
-Buyers should pay close attention to exposure, views, lot characteristics, and long-term maintenance needs.
+Buyers should pay close attention to views, lot characteristics, i.e. expansion potential and septic capacity.

-In Mid Island, the conversation is often about function, year-round convenience, and potential.
-For some buyers, this area can offer more flexibility or practical value, particularly if they are prioritizing space, accessibility, or rental workforce considerations.
+In Mid Island, the conversation is often about value and convenience.
+For some buyers, this area can offer more flexibility or practical value, particularly if they are prioritizing space, and accessibility.

 The key is not to assume one neighborhood is “better” than another.
 The right location depends on how the buyer wants to live.